dell-democenter/dell-democenter.github.io/0499/Readme.md

 report and index engine are already deployed.

 ## nve-1
-is fresh installed and has just the "vcenter01" configured. it is doing VADP protection of all vsphere vm's, so if you mess something up, stay cool, you have a backup.
+is fresh installed and has just the "vcenter01" for image backup configured. it is doing VADP protection of all vsphere vm's, so if you mess something up, stay cool, you have a backup.

 ## ddmc